An Arab man arrives at Heathrow. Marwan is his name.

 bury their differences and work together to save their skins…

 Pasha and Marwan’s worlds collide in an explosive comedy of culture clash,

 and the farce of prejudice and preconceived ideas…

-London Haram (aka Where There's A Will) is a London based comedy from writer/director Philippe Aractingi, responsible for the highly acclaimed Under The Bombs (Sous Les Bombes) also produced by Starfield Productions which won the Human Rights Prize at the Venice Film Festival in 2007 among another 23 prizes at festivals around the world.
+The Heir is a London based comedy written by Omid Djalili and Philippe Aractingi.
+Aractingi is responsible for the highly acclaimed Under The Bombs (Sous Les Bombes) also produced by Starfield Productions which won the Human Rights Prize at the Venice Film Festival in 2007 among another 23 prizes at festivals around the world.

 Read the following article on Screen Daily: 'Starfield unites Under The Bombs team in London'